sernst/cauldron/README.rst

 About Cauldron
 --------------

-Cauldron blends the key functionality of notebook-style editing:
+Cauldron combines the crucial workflow of notebook-style editing:

 - **Data Persistence**: Shared variables are stored in memory between executions to avoid having to run every step from the beginning each time.